- Intellectual Property, Translations & Permissions

 Section 1 - Introduction

 1.1.
 IFAC is committed to high standards of ethical, moral and legal business conduct.
-In line with this commitment, and IFAC’s commitment to open communication, this policy aims to provide an avenue for employees to raise concerns and reassurance that they will be protected from reprisals or victimization for whistleblowing.
+In line with this commitment, and IFAC’s commitment to open communication, this policy aims to provide an avenue for employees, consultants, and volunteers to raise concerns and reassurance that they will be protected from reprisals or victimization for whistleblowing.

 1.2.
-This whistleblowing policy is intended to cover protections for employees if they raise concerns regarding IFAC, such as concerns regarding:
+This whistleblowing policy is intended to cover protections for employees, consultants, and volunteers if they raise concerns regarding IFAC and/or the independent standard-setting boards, such as concerns regarding:

 - Incorrect financial reporting;